badly-drawn-wizards/vangogh_oc_fix/README.md

 BAD™.

 # How to build & install

+Type the following into a terminal:
-- Type `sudo steamos-readonly disable` followed by `sudo pacman -Sy base-devel linux-neptune-61 linux-neptune-61-headers`
+- `sudo steamos-readonly disable`
+- `sudo pacman -Sy base-devel`

-  - If you don't have enough space to install these packages please install [rwfus](https://github.com/ValShaped/rwfus)
-  - If it fails to find the linux-neptune package or make fails run:
+Now we need to know what header packages to install.
+- `uname -r`
+With the output of this command you will see something like:

+`6.1.52-valve16-1-neptune-61`

+Now type:
-    - `uname -r` and compare that with the output of `sudo pacman -Ss linux-neptune`
+- `sudo pacman -Ss linux-neptune`

-  - The output of which should show you which package to install that matches your kernel version
+Which will give you the output such as:
+`jupiter-3.5/linux-neptune-61 6.1.52.valve16-1`
+`jupiter-3.5/linux-neptune-61-headers 6.1.52.valve16-1`

+This will tell us the package names that relate to our kernel version.
+We want the ones that match, so in our example, we're running neptune-61, we type:

+- sudo pacman -S linux-neptune-61 linux-neptune-61-headers`

+Now, onto installing the fix.
+By default SteamOS will put you into the `/home/deck` folder.
+Using the commands `cd` and `pwd` you can change directory, and also check what directory you are in, to be able to navigate to where you have extracted or cloned this repo to.
+If you're unsure how to do this, [learn more about the terminal](https://ubuntu.com/tutorials/command-line-for-beginners).
+Once you're in the correct folder, you can install with:

-- Run `./install.sh`.
+- `./install.sh`

-  - Enter password and desired cpu clock speed when prompted
+You should now be prompted for the CPU frequency, enter the same value as you have set in the BIOS.
-- GPU speed is automatically determined.
+GPU frequency is automatically determined, this is solely for the CPU.

+If this does not work, read the messages on the screen.
+If it does not install, then you will need to manually add support for your specific kernel (this can happem when SteamOS has updated beyond what is supplied with this repo) and then run the install again.
+Follow the instructions below.

 # How to manually add support specific kernels